-Steephill was built in 1877-78 as a Gothic-style suburban villa for Col. John Lewis Peyton, author of The History of Augusta County, Virginia (1882) and other works of local and regional history.
+Steephill in the city of Staunton was built in 1877-78 as a Gothic-style suburban villa for Col. John Lewis Peyton, author of The History of Augusta County, Virginia (1882) and other works of local and regional history.
 In 1926-27 the house was deftly remodeled in the Georgian Revival style by Staunton architect Samuel Collins for Peyton’s son, Lawrence Washington Peyton.
 Collins was the son of T. J. Collins, founder of Staunton’s most prominent architectural firm.
 The remodeling resulted in one of the city of Staunton’s best examples of this dignified 20th-century mode.
 Adding interest to the place is its dramatic setting on a steep, terraced hill within a spacious yard near the city of Staunton’s Gypsy Hill Park.
 During the remodeling, the extensive landscaping, including a boxwood maze, was redesigned to be more compatible with Steephill’s new look.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.